rHermes/thesis-beam-nexmark-benchmarks/notes.md

 replay them relative to the first timestamp.

 Not sure if I could write this middleware in go or it would have to be in java.

+# Coder Strategy crashes when run from golang

+Don't know why, going to check if running the flink cluster externally helps

+This doesn't appear to have anything to do with golang, rather the number of events.

+It crashes at 991684, events, no matter what.